Best Of17 min read

 Cons

-• Performance doesn't match cloud-based competitors at scale
+• Performance doesn't scale like cloud-based competitors

-• Less suited for high-performance WordPress-specific needs
+• Not built for high-performance WordPress needs

 7. Hostinger — Best for High-Volume, Budget-Conscious Agencies